gaois/Tearma/TearmaWeb/wwwroot/cabhair/cuardach-casta.en.md

 ## Domain

 This criteria allows you to limit your search results to a particular domain.
-For example you could search the word ‘bat’ and restrict your results to the ‘Sports’ domain, thus filtering out results relating to nocturnal flying mammals.
+For example you could search the word **bat** and restrict your results to the ‘Sports’ domain, thus filtering out results relating to nocturnal flying mammals.

 ## Combining Criteria